-To the north of Polignano a Mare, you will find some more beaches, however, the best beaches are located a short drive away around the city of Monopoli.
+To the north of Polignano a Mare, you will find some more beaches, however, the best beaches are located a short drive away from the city of Monopoli.

-While there are many things to do in Monopoli, hanging out at the beaches are one of the best!
+While there are many things to do in Monopoli, hanging out at the beaches is one of the best!

 Polignano a Mare’s high cliffs that plunge down into the Adriatic sea have made the Apulian town famous for a slightly more unusual sport, cliff diving.

-Cliff diving in the town has become so renowned that since 2014, the Italian leg of the Red Bull Cliff Diving World Championships have been held in Polignano a Mare.
+Cliff diving in the town has become so renowned that since 2014, the Italian leg of the Red Bull Cliff Diving World Championships has been held in Polignano a Mare.